jennalc/jennalc.github.io/docs/about.md

 My name is Jenna Lau-Caruso.

-For the past 15 years, I have worked in software development with roles including:
+Since 2006, I have worked in software development with roles including:

 - Quality Assurance
 - Test Automation